Doctor of Pharmacy (Pharm.D.) Program Admissions

 |Human Anatomy & Physiology I and II with Labs||8|

 |A course that includes a world/cultural diversity component||3|

 International Applicants must have foreign transcripts evaluated by a foreign transcript evaluation service.
 In addition, international applicants must also complete a minimum of 30 semester hours of coursework in the United States at any regionally-accredited college or university.
 Of the 30 required semester hours, 6 semester hours must be allocated to English courses, 3 semester hours to Speech/Communication, and 15 semester hours to non-remedial science courses.

-- PharmCAS Application: Students must apply and submit a complete application through PharmCAS.
-A complete application includes a personal statement, two professional letters of recommendation [electronic letters of reference (eLORs) are required], applicable fee(s), and official transcripts from all regionally-accredited colleges and/or universities attended.
+Students must apply and submit a complete application through PharmCAS.
+A complete application includes a personal statement, two professional letters of recommendation electronic letters of reference (eLORs) are required, applicable fee(s), and official transcripts from all regionally-accredited colleges and/or universities attended.

-PharmCAS applications are accepted from July 18, 2019 - June 1, 2020.
-The PharmCAS verification process may take up to four weeks after an application, transcripts, and payment is received.
+PharmCAS applications are accepted from July 14, 2022 – June 1, 2023.
+The PharmCAS verification process may take up to four weeks after an application, transcripts, and payment are received.

 To view the real-time status of your PharmCAS application, login to your PharmCAS account.